Special offer

 Note: jobseekers younger than 18 years old are not allowed to create accounts on Indeed.

 Young workers are any employees who are under the age of 18.
 They have special rights that apply while they are of school-leaving age.
-Therefore, it is a good idea for businesses to familiarise themselves with young worker rights to comply with UK law.
+Therefore, it can be helpful for businesses to familiarise themselves with young worker rights based on current UK guidance.
 Read on to find out what constitutes a young worker, what special rights they have and how to conduct a young worker’s risk assessment.

 Ready to get started?